arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 ![Properties of the communication](assets/onlineSetup.png)

-Ensure the Modbus protocol uses the secondary Serial port number, the Modbus Virtual port you noted before.
+Ensure the Modbus protocol uses the default Serial port number as the initial option, the Modbus Virtual port you noted before.
+Use the secondary Serial port number number for additional devices or those with higher Serial number series if applicable.
 Press OK.

 ![Setting up the Modbus protocol](assets/onlineSetupProperties.png)